tayvinnguyen/Movie-Recommender/README.md

  * This is important to people that are struggling with deciding on a particular movie and don't know where start.
  * Languages and tool we will be using is C++, Visual Studio Code
  * The inputs of our project from the user will be along the lines of movie genres, movie ratings, age of user, profiles, etc. Outputs will be a list of recommended movies according to the user's interests.
- * The features that this project provides is recommending shows or movies that are of most interest and popular shows etc. This project will have a catalog of movies that can be narrowed down using mulitple different filters such as the genre, age-appropriate movies, how old the movie is, ratings, actors, directors, etc. Movies can also be sorted according to the filters.
-Users can use the search within the terminal to input specific movies and our program will take the input of the user and perform a search based on our external movie database, our application will recommend other movies in the same genre or movies with the same actor.
+ * The features that this project provides is giving users the option to search for movies via different filters or they can view the top trending movies that the system recommends.
+This project will have a catalog of movies that can be narrowed down using multiple different filters such as the genre, release date of the movie, ratings, actors, directors.
+Movies can also be sorted according to the filters.

 ## User Interface Specification